GibbonEdu/docs/content/administrators/people/student-profile.md

 ## Teachers of student

 Below General Information is an overview of all the student's teachers, based on their timetable.
 This includes teachers, form tutors, educational assistants, and heads of year.
 Each entry has the teacher's photo, their name, and what subject they teach the student.
 If the same teacher teaches one student multiple subjects, they will appear twice.
+There is an option to select a list view of teachers, and in the list view the teacher's names and email addresses can easily be copy-pasted to send emails to a student's teachers.

 ## Timetable